SHUBHAMRAJPUT9665/Auto-Connect-Extension-/README.md

-# LinkedIn Connection Automation Chrome Extension
+# LinkedIn Auto Connection Chrome Extension

 This Chrome extension automates the process of sending connection requests on LinkedIn.
 It provides an easy-to-use interface that allows users to send multiple connection requests with a single click.